Not without us! Climate justice and gender justice in international climate politics

 Check out the conclusions about the UNFCCC intersessionals of the project team

-“The conversation must return to what is at the centre of climate change: Oil and carbon” concluded Melissa Moreano, participant of the “Not without us!”-project after she attended the SB46 for one week.
-Dinda Nuur Yura, Ndivile Mokoena and Melissa Moreano summarised their individual experiences of the sessions in three articles (see downloads).
+“Pull out big polluters from business sectors from the negotiations is a very important issue.
+We need to have a clear definition and indicators to involve only those who are contributing to the solutions of the climate crisis in the negotiation” concluded Dinda Nuur Annisaa Yura, participant of the “Not without us!” project after she attended a UNFCCC session first time of her life for one week.
+Dinda Yura, Ndivile Mokoena and Melissa Moreano summarised their individual experiences of the sessions in three articles (see downloads).
 Their stories provide you with an impression of the negotiations from an activist’s point of view and you can read about their reflections on the progress (or deadlock?) in their focal topics: Agriculture, REDD+ and conflict of interests within the UNFCCC.
 They do know what is at stake at local or national level and give you a sense of what is going on at the international level.

 Capacity building workshop: Linking gender and climate justice to the UNFCCC process